Marat-Shainurov/django_newsletters_web_app/README.md

        }
    - alternatively you can register a new user over http://127.0.0.1:8000/users/registration/

-4. Go to the main page on your browser http://127.0.0.1:8000/ and start working with the web application.
+4. Go to the main page on your browser and start working with the web application at http://127.0.0.1:8000/.